Hooray! We’re going to Mexico!

 No time to read now?
 Pin it for later!

-Shorts and t-shirts are great for both women and men in either season.
+When thinking about what to bring when traveling to Mexico, Shorts and t-shirts are great for both women and men in either season and should be added to your packing list for Mexico vacation.
 When it’s humid, I really appreciate having moisture-wicking clothing that doesn’t get damp and stay damp all day!
 Athletic-style clothing (Dry-fit is an example) works well for us as it pulls sweat away from the body and then wicks it away on the outside of the clothing where it evaporates.
 As a bonus, it’s really quick to dry too.
 These are great for your travel checklist for Mexico.

-I recommend t-shirts and tops that serve double-duty.
+I recommend t-shirts and tops that serve double-duty for your packing checklist for Mexico.
 If you bring collared shirts, you’ll be able to use them as both casual wear during your Mexico day-trips and resort-wear in the evenings.
 You won’t have to worry about being denied entry to that great bar or restaurant you’ve got your eye on!
 Make sure you’re prepared with your Mexico travel packing list.

 For a men’s packing list for Mexico, these are great options:

 Ross really loves these!
-They’re a hot weather staple for him.
+They’re a hot weather staple for him and a must-have for his packing list for a Mexico all-inclusive.

 For women’s Cancun packing list in 2019, I like these: